Ford Broncos Through the Years: A Complete HistoryLast Updated June 13, 2023 | Meghan Drummond

 The first Bronco didn’t come with many comfort features.
 It had a spartan inside that spoke to the rugged personality Ford wanted the Bronco to embody.
-The first Bronco had an exciting array of accessories that could be purchased, including a snowplow, a winch and a posthole digger.
+You could purchase a variety of accessories for early Broncos, including a snowplow, a winch, and a posthole digger.
 It was the do-it-all go-anywhere vehicle.

 The Bronco was initially very successful.
 In its first year alone the Bronco sold nearly 24 thousand units, but that wasn’t even the most popular year.
 The most popular year of Bronco was 1974, when the Bronco sold nearly 26 thousand units.

 Unfortunately, shortly after that sales began to taper off.